 † Inner working angle (IWA) for deepest contrast.
 Beyond 400–500 mas NIRCam coronagraphs provide higher contrasts.

-**There are uncertainties of ±0.11 magnitudes on the predicted WISE magnitude limits.
+** The NIRISS magnitudes in filters F277W and F380M roughly correspond to WISE W1 magnitudes.
+The NIRISS magnitudes in filters F430M and F480M roughly correspond to WISE W2 magnitudes.
 There is a ±0.05 magnitude uncertainty due to the conversion from NIRISS magnitude to WISE magnitudes, which is a function of the spectral shape of the source.
 The magnitudes of the WISE and NIRISS filters should match for an average A0V star and WISE magnitudes are predicted to be slightly smaller than the NIRISS magnitudes for later spectral types.
 There is an additional uncertainty of order ±0.1 in the simulated NIRISS magnitudes for a given spectrum due to uncertainties in the NIRISS throughputs and quantum efficiency.

 AMI detector array and subarrays